 While budgeting for gold shopping, the gold price in Haryana is integral.
 Nonetheless, besides this, there are certain taxes applied.
 The Goods and Services Tax or GST is a tax attached to products purchased, including gold.
 On a gold purchase, you will have to pay 3% GST on the value of the gold, plus 5% GST on the charges for making gold ornaments.

 Haryana residents buy gold for both its value as ornamentation and an instrument of investment.
 Primarily, people invest in gold to secure against possible hard times like inflation or any personal emergencies that may crop up.
 Therefore, the gold price in Haryana today is an essential factor when people plan to buy gold.
 Although the people of Haryana venture into alternative avenues of investment like real estate and securities, with a goal to diversify their portfolios, gold offers a stable asset form.
-Conventionally, people like to collect gold as bars and coins, but gold has been purchased as paper and digital gold in recent years.
+Conventionally, people like to collect gold as bars and coins, but gold has been purchased as paper in recent years.

 Today, the gold rate in Haryana is vital to invest in any kind of gold asset, whether its bars or gold ETFs.
 Gold ETFs or Exchange Traded Funds are a recent type of gold investment route.
 Much like a gold security, each unit of an ETF is equal to the value of 1 gram of gold.
-Gaining popularity in Haryana, these are the features of ETFs in gold:
+Gaining popularity in Haryana, these are the features of ETFs in gold

 ETFs are traded on stock exchanges, and you can buy and sell these online easily.
 Hence, liquidity is convenient, and trading is transparent.

 If you hold your gold ETFs past a year, you may avail particular tax advantages.